 Packaging

-How you bundle features and limits into plans; shapes value perception and conversion.
+How you bundle features and limits into plans; shapes value perception, conversion, and margin.

 Definition